Dear Senator Feinstein,

 I know I wrote you back in April of this year with the same plea you have heard from others in our industry, please don’t be so haste in your want to destroy our industry and our jobs and our lives here in California.
 You may see us as the enemy over here in Arcadia, at San Luis Rey Downs in San Diego and at Golden Gate Fields up north but we actually love these horses and our industry.
 So many changes have been put into place to protect these fragile animals and make racing safer in California but one thing I think you and a lot of other Californians don’t realize is how fragile of an athlete these horses are.

 When football players get a concussion or a dislocated knee like the Kansas City Chief’s Patrick Mahome, just two games ago, they may be out for a game or two.
 During the recent World Series when Nationals player Max Scherzer had a neck injury and received a cortisone shot, he was back in the game seventy-two hours later.
 When a horse fractures a cannon or a pastern bone it’s often too severe of an injury for the horse to survive.
 When horses get badly injured they can’t live on three legs like a goat, a cat or a dog.
 If a horse gets hurt (And horses can get so many ailments outside of leg injuries, including founder, colic, heart attacks, etc) the injury needs to be not so severe that they can get along in a cast to heal eventually.
-Horses have to walk and get out of their stall or they will get colic in their stomach which can be a death sentence to a horse.
+Sometimes they may suffer what is called a “quarter crack” on their hooves, and this can look horrible but is easy to clear up for the animals; E3 Live for Horses quarter crack treatment and repair for hooves is often used in this instance as we care for them, to get them walking confidently again.
+After all, horses have to walk and get out of their stall or they will get colic in their stomach which can be a death sentence.
 What the public doesn’t understand and radical leftist groups like Horse Racing Wrongs and PETA just don’t get, is athletes do get hurt and racehorses are very fragile athletes.
 Yes, horses can live to be thirty or forty years old but they often don’t when so many things can go wrong every day, and they do.
 Through the end of our recent autumn, Santa Anita meet, nearly 3,000 horses had workouts in the morning or raced in the afternoon and sadly seven-horse have had to be euthanized this meet but that is such an extremely low percentage over all the thoroughbreds working out every morning and racing in the afternoon.
 Our horses here in southern California get the utmost care and are genuinely loved by the people who ride them, fed them, train them and even shoe them.
 In the last year, since Arcadia received record rainfall in February, sixteen inches in just two days, track management has gone above and beyond to make our dirt race track one of the safest in the country.
 Extra veterinarians are on staff and pre-race examinations have been increased.
 Santa Anita Park is going above and beyond to scrutinize the horses who run over our dirt and turf surfaces.

 With all this being said and done, accidents do happen, recently in the Breeder’s Cup Classic, Enebat Ganbat trained Mongolian Groom had a catastrophic injury while galloping down the home stretch.
 Groups like Horse Racing Wrongs want to convince the public this horse, and many others are neglected, unsound and abused.
 The backside of Santa Anita Park tells a far different story.
 Our barns and stalls at Santa Anita Park are full of horses being given baths every day, pets, hugs and love.
 You can’t walk amongst the backside and not see the love for the horse in our employee’s eyes.